 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links at no cost to you.
 Read my disclosure for more info.

-Living sustainably does not mean giving up luxuries by any means.
+Living sustainably doesn’t mean giving up luxuries by any means.
 In fact, I personally believe that living an eco-friendly lifestyle leads to improved mood and happiness and can even save you money.
-Like many, I stumbled upon the Minimalism documentary when it was still on Netflix and can attest that the tweaks and changes I made to my lifestyle have benefited my mood, my wallet, and my relationships with people, things, and the environment.
+I stumbled upon the Minimalism documentary on Netflix a few years ago and can attest that the tweaks and changes I made to my lifestyle have benefited my mood, my wallet, and my relationships with people, things, and the environment.

 A Southern Cross University survey reveals that 77% of people want to learn how to live a sustainable lifestyle.
 Discovering ways to minimize your impact on the environment and go green has never been easier.
 Here are some simple ways to start living more sustainably in 2020.

 9 Simple Ways To Live A More Sustainable Lifestyle This Year

 Cut down on food waste.

 Did you know that 40% of the food produced in the United States goes to waste?
 From uneaten portions to leftover food spoiling in the fridge, we have a bad habit of throwing food away.
 That’s a startling statistic when you consider that so many, not just in this country but around the world, go hungry and malnourished every day.